 Only applies in a modern culture where a semidecent education is considered normal.
-You skipped out on school, and don't gain the advantages of being Educated.
+You skipped out on school, and don't gain the advantages of being etc).
+Fatal wounds/stuns are unchanged.
+Penalties from fatigue are unaffected.

+Educated.
 You may not default the commonly taught skills to an Intelligence roll.